simPod/flickr-cli/README.md

 flickr album list 17837128371 [--fields xxx]
 ```

 Returns a list of photos and videos in an album.
+You can
+ specify more than one albumid.
 All options
 for display setting in an album are valid here.